Certainty-Equivalence Model Predictive Control: Stability, Performance, and Beyond: Introduction

-The stability and infinite-horizon performance analysis of CE-MPC for nonlinear systems with parametric uncertainty remains unexplored in the literature, and the tension between the prediction horizon and the model mismatch has only been studied for finite-state MDP with bounded reward \cite{zhang2024predictive}.
-As such, we will answer the following questions in this paper: \begin{enumerate} \item \textit{Under what conditions is the CE-MPC controller designed based on the nominal model guaranteed to stabilize the true model?} \item \textit{In terms of the infinite-horizon performance, how suboptimal is the CE-MPC controller compared to the offline infinite-horizon controller that knows the true model?} \item \textit{What is the interplay between the prediction horizon and the model mismatch in terms of stability and performance of CE-MPC?} \end{enumerate} This work addresses the above questions by making the following contributions with respect to the state of the art: \begin{enumerate} \item We present a performance analysis pipeline for CE-MPC of nonlinear systems with parametric uncertainty and input constraints, resulting in a novel suboptimality bound to quantify its infinite-horizon performance.
-More specifically, an upper bound of the closed-loop infinite-horizon cost of CE-MPC is established in terms of the optimal cost of the (offline) oracle infinite-horizon optimal controller (IHOPC) that knows the true model. \item A novel perturbation analysis of the MPC value function is provided without relying on the Lipschitz continuity of the stage cost, which can be of independent interest for learning-based MPC.
-By employing this perturbation analysis, we obtain suboptimality bounds that reveal the joint effect of the prediction horizon and parametric model mismatch on the closed-loop infinite-horizon performance of the CE-MPC controller.
-The results also provide insights in how the worst-case performance scales with the level of model mismatch and the prediction horizon. \item Furthermore, we provide a sufficient condition on the prediction horizon in the presence of model mismatch such that the closed-loop system is stable.
-In addition, given a specified level of model mismatch, under mild conditions, a competitive-ratio-like performance bound is attainable.
-Informally, this ratio $\mathcal{R}$ satisfies
+The stability and performance of CE-MPC for uncertain nonlinear systems remains largely unexplored.
+The joint effect of the prediction horizon and the model mismatch has only been studied for finite-state Markov decision processes with bounded rewards \cite{zhang2024predictive}.
+In terms of stability, CE-MPC has recently been investigated for parametric nonlinear systems in \cite{kuntz2024beyond}, which, though being related to the stability results of this paper, is based on a different setting, where the true model can be time-varying, terminal ingredients are present, and the parameters of the nominal model are \qt{set to} \textit{zero}.
+Besides, in \cite{kuntz2024beyond}, the existence of \qt{some $\mathcal{K}$ functions (e.g., \cite[Assumption 9]{kuntz2024beyond}) to quantify the influence of parametric mismatch is assumed to prove stability}, which is not needed in the current work.
+In summary, we will address the following questions: \begin{enumerate} \item \textit{Under what conditions is the CE-MPC controller designed based on the nominal model guaranteed to stabilize the true model at the true equilibrium?} \item \textit{In terms of the infinite-horizon performance, how suboptimal is the CE-MPC controller compared to the offline infinite-horizon controller that knows the true model?} \item \textit{What is the interplay between the prediction horizon and the model mismatch in terms of stability and (worst-case) performance bounds of CE-MPC?} \end{enumerate} In response to the above questions, this work advances the state of the art through the following contributions: \begin{enumerate} \item We present an analysis pipeline for CE-MPC of nonlinear systems with multiplicative parametric uncertainty and input constraints, resulting in a novel suboptimality bound to quantify its infinite-horizon performance with respect to the (offline) oracle infinite-horizon optimal controller (IHOPC) that knows the true model. \item A novel perturbation analysis of the MPC value function is provided without using the Lipschitz continuity of the cost, which can be of independent interest for learning-based MPC.
+The perturbation analysis helps establish the suboptimality bounds that reveal the joint effect of the prediction horizon and the model mismatch on the stability and the worst-case infinite-horizon performance. \item Denote the true parameter and the nominal parameter by $\tpara$ and $\hpara$, respectively.
+An upper bound of the normed model mismatch $\|\tpara - \hpara\|$ is derived to ensure closed-loop stability.
+Besides, competitive-ratio upper bound $\mathcal{R}$ is obtained under mild conditions, i.e., $\mathcal{R}$ satisfies